pramnora/websitetemplates/README.md

 so, please, very kindly, help yourself.

 You may see written on the sites a notice such as:

 site design: paulramnoracoder@yahoo.com

 ...optionally, you can either choose to leave that bit of code in there;
-so, that I myself can gain some credit for having written/designed it;
+so, that I can gain some credit for having originally *written/designed* it;
-or, alternatively, then, feel free to delete it. -Thanks!
+or, alternatively, you may wish to *delete* that message completely;
+either way is perfectly fine with me. -Thanks! ;-)